 Grab a table overlooking stately Plaza de la Barandilla and choose from a budget-friendly yet flavor-forward menu of brunch classics, like beer-battered chicken and waffles, and jibaro platters with pork, rice and beans and amarillitos (sweet fried plantains).
 The restaurant also carries specialty coffees from award-winning local producer Gustos Coffee.

-Best for famously delicious breakfast and baked treats
+Best for a delicious breakfast and baked treats

 For years San Juan locals have cherished local bakery Kasalta in Ocean Park, a neighborhood east of Condado, as the go-to place for casual yet classy Puerto Rican, Cuban and Pan-Caribbean all-day fare, including breakfast.
-Then when then–US President Barack Obama made a stop here in June 2011, this local favorite suddenly became world-famous.
+When US President Barack Obama made a stop here in June 2011, this local favorite suddenly became world-famous.

-While you’re not always guaranteed to find celebrities and dignitaries at Kasalta, this is certainly a good spot for people-watching.
-You can also enjoy delicious and affordable treats like the ham-and-cheese mallorca, a flaky brioche-like bread stuffed with ham and cheese and topped with powdered sugar.
+While you’re not always guaranteed to find celebrities and dignitaries at the table next to you, this is certainly a good spot for people-watching.
+Enjoy delicious and affordable treats like the ham-and-cheese mallorca, a flaky brioche-like bread stuffed with ham and cheese and topped with powdered sugar.

 Explore related stories